twostars/OpenKO-db/README.md

 These artifacts include:
 `jsonSchema`: contains the database table definitions as well as additional properties used in code generation.
-`ManualSetup`: contains most of the sql required to create the database and load default data.
+`ManualSetup`: contains all sql required to create the database and load default data.
 The run order of the scripts are ordered.
-Once these are run, the Sql files in `Views` and `StoredProcedures` should be run as well.
 `Templates`: contains Sql template files used by the export tool to generate DBs, Schemas, Users and Logins.

 ## Tools